It's fair to say

 SharedArrayBufferis currently supported in Firefox 79+, and will arrive in Android Chrome 88.
 However, it's only available to pages that are cross-origin isolated.

-SharedArrayBufferis currently available in Desktop Chrome, but from Chrome 91 it will be limited to cross-origin isolated pages.
-If you don't think you can make this change in time, you can register for an origin trial to retain the current behavior until Chrome 93.
+SharedArrayBufferis currently available in Desktop Chrome, but from Chrome 92 it will be limited to cross-origin isolated pages.
+If you don't think you can make this change in time, you can register for an origin trial to retain the current behavior until at least Chrome 113.

 You can make a page cross-origin isolated by serving the page with these headers: